Skip Navigation

 • Observe and journal about nature and the natural world.

-• Harvest flowers to create works of art.
+• Gather flowers to create works of art.

-Note to participants: Come dressed for the weather; there is walking from Allen Centennial Garden to Lake Mendota; this event will be outside unless there is lightning or heavy rain.
+Note to participants: Come dressed for the weather; we will walk from Allen Centennial Garden to Lake Mendota; this event will be outside unless there is lightning or heavy rain.

 SOCIAL ROBOTICS